juliawgraham/tswd-portfolio/critique-by-design.md

 - When shown the original table after, their first reaction was that it was really bad
 - While they liked the colors, they were immediately overwhelmed and found the numbers really hard to find

+### Users 3, 4, 5, 6 (in class group feedback)
+- One mentioned that while they like the bold outline around the redesign bars, it did take them a while to realize what that outline was for
+- Another mentioned that the point of the visualization, that being that the redesign improved user understanding, took them a while to get as it seemed lost in the data.
+They suggested maybe changing the title to be more concise and direct, such as 'Redesign improves user understanding of ...'
+- Another mentioned that they were unsure what the authentication ceremony was referring to.
+While they realized that this would likely be clarified in the paper itself, they suggested either rephrasing the question to add more information, adding a footer with context and perhaps a link to the specific section in the paper, or including this information in a tooltip for the electronic version.
+- This comment prompted a discussion about labeling the research questions column and making the questions more concise and focused
+- One mentioned that they usually see bar data vertically, not horizontally, but anther added that it does work well horizontally with the research questions
+- One suggested to gray out the partially correct/incorrect data to draw further attention on the green data, as that is what they assumed was the key takeaway from this visualization
+- When shown the original table after, they all immediately mentioned that it was bad, overwhelming, and 'all text'

 ## Final Redesign